Myhael76/my-rants/Enterprise Architecture/Agility.md

 I would personally take a step further and state that the "scope of work", "product backlog", or whatever artifact defines the entirety of the problem domain, is also an object of the frequent decision.
 Having a big upfront "product backlog" that is rigidly blocked as a "scope" against a "time-budget" to form the well known classical project triangle is usually leading to non-agile project execution.
 Taking decisions frequently rather leads towards operational organizations that are constrained differently.

 These decisions thus, although taken between governed guardrails, achieve their real value when they can transcend an upfront described scope.
-To understand better this aspect I feel we need to bring the [Lehman's SPE-classfication](https://www.expressionsofchange.org/lehman-spe-classification/) on our analysis table with a further detailed dive, which deserves it's own [article](./LehmanSPE.md).

 ### "Generate Relevant Options"